TwilioDevEd/task-router-django/README.md

    $ ngrok http 8000
    ```

-Once ngrok is running open up your browser and go to your ngrok URL.
+Once Ngrok is running open up your browser and go to your Ngrok URL.
 It will look something like this:

   `http://<sub-domain>.ngrok.io/`